linode/docs/docs/products/compute/high-memory/guides/_index.md

 ---
 title: Guides
-description: "Product guides for High Memory Linode instances."
+description: "Learn to deploy and secure High Memory Linode instances and other guides on related topics."
 tab_group_main:
     weight: 30
 ---